 The results of this research study revealed that most of the participants (84%) were male.
-This finding was supported by a survey conducted by Sibley A. et al. 10; however, it opposed to the studies conducted in Egypt by Ismail AL 2020, Panduragan MH 2020 in India, and by Tavan H 2020 in Iran With a female predominance.
+This finding was supported by a survey conducted by Sibley A et al.10; however, it opposed to the studies conducted in Egypt by Ismail AL 202011, Panduragan MH 202012 in India, and by Tavan H 202013 in Iran With a female predominance.
 Our research highlighted approximately fifty percent (50%) of the studied population had Post RN BSN qualification.
-This finding was opposed by the study conducted in Agashe N 2021 in India and another study conducted in Tanzania by Ruhwanya DI in 2018.
+This finding was opposed by the study conducted in Agashe N 202114 in India and another study conducted in Tanzania by Ruhwanya DI15 in 2018.

 This study revealed that most participants had less than five years of working experience.
-A similar level of knowledge was noted in the study conducted by Giannetta N et al. 16 and Agashe N 2021 14.
-At the same time, these findings contradicted the survey conducted by Tavan H 2020 13.
+A similar level of knowledge was noted in the study conducted by Giannetta N et al.16 and Agashe N 2021^{14} .
+At the same time, these findings contradicted the survey conducted by Tavan H 2020^{13} .

 Most nurses, 61.7%, have correctly interpreted the acute myocardial infarction (MI) on the ECG strip.
-This finding resembled a study conducted by Coll-Badell M 2017, where most participants correctly interpreted MI.
-While the study conducted in Australia showed only 20% of participants could interpret MI on ECG paper correctly.
+This finding resembled a study conducted by Coll-Badell M 20179, where most of the study participants correctly interpreted MI.
+While the study conducted in Australia showed only 20% of participants could interpret MI on ECG paper correctly17.